actionml/harness/README.md

         Request Body: JSON for query
         Response Body: JSON for results

-For specifics of the format and use of events and queries see the Template documentation.
+For specifics of the format and use of events and queries see the Engine documentation.
 For example the [Contextual Bandit docs](the_contextual_bandit.md).
 For the full API requests and response codes see the [Harness REST Specification](rest_spec.md)

 # [Commands](commands.md)